conorr/jsonfmt/README.md

 `jsonfmt` is a formatting utility for files containing JSON data.

-Given a file, `jsonfmt` indents the data and writes it to stdout, where it can be piped to a pager or directed into a new file.
+Given a file, `jsonfmt` formats the JSON data and writes it to stdout, where it can be piped to a pager or directed into a file.

 ```
 $ cat example.json